NoRedInk/elm-style-guide/README.md

 ## Use [`elm-format`](https://github.com/avh4/elm-format) on all files

+We run the latest version of [`elm-format`](https://github.com/avh4/elm-format) to get uniform syntax formatting on our source code.

 This has [several benefits](https://github.com/avh4/elm-format#elm-format), not the least of which is that it renders many potential style discussions moot, making it easier to spend more time building things!